 Current Abstract Art Project:

 Original Multiples

-Through specifically nuanced colors and carefully positioned geometric forms, the paintings in “Original Multiples” ― with their uncertainty of depth, dimension and perspective ― are designed to invite contemplation and interpretation of symbolic resonance and shifting visual hierarchies.
+Reductive compositions are comprised of painstakingly formulated colors and carefully positioned geometric and linear forms.
+Light is used as a transformative force, to influence perception and define space.
+The paintings in “Original Multiples” ― with their uncertainty of depth, dimension and perspective ― are designed to invite contemplation and interpretation of symbolic resonance and shifting visual hierarchies.

+Current Abstract Art Project: